Everyone loves Glock.

 - Capacity: 10

 The Glock G48 MOS model might be my favorite Glock for concealed carry.
 Shooters get an outstanding combination of both control and easy concealability.
-With the G48, we get what’s essentially a single stack Glock 19.
+With the G48, we get what’s essentially a single-stack Glock 19.

-A nice long grip fills the hand to maximize control and accuracy, but the overall width is a mere 1-inch wide.
+A nice long grip fills the hand to maximize control and accuracy, but the overall width is a mere 1 inch wide.

 This makes it easy to conceal IWB, and IWB carry helps eliminate any issues with the length and height of the gun.

+The MOS variant allows you to utilize a subcompact optic as well as a small weapon light.
 You can turn the Glock G48 MOS into a very modern and capable concealed carry pistol with the addition of a Holosun 407K and a TLR 7 SUB.

 Prices accurate at time of writing